cyberark/secretless-broker/docs/deploy_to_kubernetes.md

             name: quick-start-application-secretless-config
 EOF
 ```

 ### Deploy Application With Secretless

-You now have a complete application deployment manifest, with 2 containers (the application and the Secretless sidecar) defined in the Pod template.
+You now have a complete application deployment manifest from the previous section, with 2 containers (the application and the Secretless sidecar) defined in the Pod template.
 It is time to deploy the application using this manifest.

 To deploy the application, run this command:
 ```bash